 Management's Role.
 As discussed above, HR, in consultation with WTW, is primarily responsible for preparing Target TDC recommendations for our SLMG.
-HR consulted with WTW to gather compensation data that was used to prepare Target TDC recommendations.
-As part of our year-end compensation planning process, our CEO oversaw the review of each SLMG member's performance during 2020.
-The CEO participated in developing recommendations for all elements of pay for the members of the SLMG, other than himself, and discussed these recommendations with the Compensation and Human Capital Committee.
+As part of our year-end compensation planning process, our CEO led the review of each SLMG member's performance during 2021, participated in developing recommendations for all elements of pay for the members of the SLMG (other than himself), and discussed these recommendations with the Compensation and Human Capital Committee.
 Based on the CEO's assessment of each SLMG member's performance, HR prepared compensation recommendations for each SLMG member (other than the CEO) and presented them for Compensation and Human Capital Committee approval.
 With respect to CEO compensation, the Compensation and Human Capital Committee and the Independent Directors reviewed the Company's and Mr. Steigerwalt's performance, as well as Mr. Steigerwalt's self-assessment of his performance.
 The Compensation and Human Capital Committee recommended the CEO's compensation, including Target TDC and STI and LTI awards, for approval by the Independent Directors.